tonybanters/clings/README.md

 make tui
 ```

-**Rogue Mode**: Hardcore challenge mode.
+**Rogue-Like Mode**: Hardcore challenge mode.
 One mistake and you restart from exercise 1.
-Track your best run and compete with yourself.
+Track your best run and compete with yourself. *Inspired by Hardcore mode in Diablo 2)

 ```bash
 make tui-rogue